mx1001/boxcutter_manual/docs/faq.md

 # Why am I experiencing crashes on Mac?

-[BoxCutter](https://boxcutter-manual.readthedocs.io/en/latest/install/) must be updated to the latest version.
+[BoxCutter](https://boxcutter-manual.readthedocs.io/en/latest/install/) appears to be having issues with the mac at this moment that can be resolved by opening blender via terminal.
+We are still working out why this is happening but appears to only be an issue on mac.
+We have been attempting fixes daily to resolve it but MacOS blender differs from Windows/Linux variants.

-Updating to [(2.8)BoxCutter 714_6](https://boxcutter-manual.readthedocs.io/en/latest/install/) or later will resolve the issue.
-This was resolved on 10-4-2019.
+This was thought to have been resolved on 10-4-2019 but appears to still be occurring on mac.
+We are working on a fix as this is being written and should be up within the next 24 hours as we make progress.

 [From the hops docs on the topic.](https://hardops-manual.readthedocs.io/en/latest/issues/#mac-help)